Year 10 Challenge Days

 - a list of up to three dates in preference order

-- the name and email address of the school contact
+- the name and contact details the school contact

-- the estimated number of students (up to a maximum of ten) they hope to bring, bearing in mind the academic eligibility criteria listed above.
+- the estimated number of students (up to a maximum of 10) they hope to bring, bearing in mind the academic eligibility criteria listed above

-All Challenge Day applications received by 3 December will be ranked, with priority given as follows:
+After the application deadline has passed, all Challenge Day applications will be ranked, with priority given as follows:

 - schools with below average A*-C GCSE rate but below average FSM

-Within these categories, priority will be given to schools who have the lowest GCSE A*-C pass rate and highest proportion of students in receipt of free school meals.
+Within these categories, priority will be given to schools with the lowest GCSE A*-C pass rate and highest proportion of students in receipt of free school meals.

-9 December: Schools will be informed of the result of their application by email.
+Schools will be informed of the result of their application by email approximately one to two weeks after the application closing date.
 Schools that have been successful in their application will be allocated a date at this stage.
-No applications will be considered until the close of the deadline on 1 December and, as such, it will not be possible for us to confirm the allocated date until this stage.
+No applications will be considered until after the application deadline has passed and, as such, it won’t be possible for us to confirm the allocated date until this stage.